haianhxanh/ptz-nieuwkoop/client/README.md

 ### Prerequisites

+Before you begin, you'll need the following:

-1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.
+1. **Node.js**: [Download and install](https://nodejs.org/en/download/) it if you haven't already.
-2. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
+2. **Shopify Partner Account**: [Create an account](https://partners.shopify.com/signup) if you don't have one.
-3. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).
+3. **Test Store**: Set up either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store) for testing your app.

 ### Setup